EwO89/EwO89/README.md

 ## 🚀 About me
-I am studying at the National University of Science and Technology 'MISIS' in Moscow, continually honing my skills in programming.
-Beyond my academic interests, I am passionate about psychology, enjoy reading books, and love meeting new people to expand my horizons and enhance my cultural understanding.
-I also make it a point to regularly work out at the gym and lead an active and healthy lifestyle, which helps me maintain my physical and psychological well-being.
+I am a first-year student at the Institute of Computer Sciences at the National University of Science and Technology 'MISIS' in Moscow.
+Alongside my academic studies, I am dedicated to continually enhancing my programming skills, with a specific focus on backend development using Python.
+Beyond academia and my involvement in web and backend projects, I have a keen interest in psychology and a love for reading books.
+I enjoy meeting new people, which aids in expanding my worldview and elevating my cultural awareness.
+Additionally, I regularly exercise at the gym and lead an active, healthy lifestyle to maintain my physical and mental well-being.

 - 🌱 Constantly improving in languages: **Python**
 - 📫 Contact e-mail: [Почта](mailto:andrej.kazannikov@gmail.com)